Skip to main content

 What does a Counsellor or Psychotherapist do?

 The counselling professions include a range of different titles and specialisms and these are often dependent upon the setting in which the person is working.
-For example, a psychotherapist working in a hospital is likely to be more concerned with severe psychological disorders than a psychotherapist working in private practice.
+For example, a psychotherapist working in a hospital may work with greater psychological distress than a psychotherapist working in private practice.

 Here, on this website, the terms counselling, psychotherapy and therapy are used interchangeably because the differences between them are not absolutely defined outside of specific settings.